“It’s surprising how many otherwise competent attorneys punt at the sentencing hearing.” *

 - Prepare for the sentencing hearing.
 2018 Federal Bureau of Prisons Program Fact Sheet.

-The cost of researching these PSR-relevant variables can affect your firm’s bottom line:
+The cost of researching these PSR-relevant variables will affect both your client’s future, along with your firm’s bottom line:

-- Public Safety Factor (PSF) may be used to reduce a security level before or at the sentencing hearing.
+- Public Safety Factor (PSF- Page 9) may be used to reduce a security level before or at the sentencing hearing.

 - There are approximately 3,800 medications available on the BOP Formulary.
 Are your client’s medications available?